openmoh/openmohaa/README.md

 On Windows, you can create a shortcut to OpenMoHAA with these command-line arguments.
 The default value of `com_target_game` is 0 for the base game.

+With `com_target_game`, OpenMoHAA will support the network protocol accordingly.

 ## Builds

 ### Server